Table of Contents

 Introducing PopSugar Shop

-As a publisher depending heavily on commerce, if someone lands on the page with product information, it’s worth considering what else the visitor needs or wants to purchase.
+As a publisher depends heavily on commerce, it’s worth considering what else the visitor needs or wants to purchase if someone lands on the page with product information.

 Ultimately, the publisher wanted these personalized recommendations to drive conversion rather than just browsing.
-These recommendations were based on the curated selection of similar products usually coming from the same brand, and even new ones.
+These recommendations were based on the curated selection of similar products, usually from the same brand, and even new ones.

 And within the first week of the test, these shoppable content with the pop-ups in the lower-left corner of the browser window drove 87% more clicks to retailers’ websites than previous eCommerce-focused articles.